-Do you think caching your ammo in a hole somewhere and using the Brave browser is going to keep you off some kind of list?
+Do you think caching your ammo in a hole somewhere and using the Brave browser will keep you off some kind of list?

-And if they do, are you so special that you’re going to be on a confiscation list and a team of highly trained operatives will break your perimeter and steal your cans of spam?
+And if they do, are you so unique that you will be on a confiscation list, and a team of highly trained operatives will break your perimeter and steal your cans of spam?

 Because you have enough to feed an army, right?